Stinking Thinking in Recovery

 It is important to learn about “stinking thinking” because we can then catch it when it recurs.
 Being mindful allows us to formulate alternative behaviors as a means to combat these cognitive distortions.

-We can dispute these thoughts and beliefs in our daily living.
-One way for doing that is by practicing cognitive behavioral therapy (CBT) on ourselves when we are in a cycle of despair and emotional pain.
+We can dispute these thoughts and beliefs in our daily lives.
+One way of doing that is by practicing cognitive behavioral therapy (CBT) on ourselves when we are in a cycle of despair and emotional pain.
 We need to be more curious as to why it is happening and how we can change those thoughts so that our feelings and behavior change towards the positive rather than the negative.

-3) Relapse prevention
+• Relapse prevention

 Continuous negative dialogue is not healthy for recovery.
 If not intervened, it will accumulate to a point that relapse becomes the only option out of the pain.
 Hence, learning to deal with these cognitive disturbances is essential to maintaining one’s sobriety and preventing relapse from recurring.

 What needs to be duly noted is that by being aware of our own negative self-talk, we can take a compassionate stand away from the suffering it creates.
 We can accept the fact that cognitive distortions are a universal phenomenon and that it is a natural part of the recovering self.
-Having acceptance in these areas and kindness in turn for these difficult emotions, will ease recovery far greater than if one is ignorant about these things.
+Having acceptance in these areas and kindness in turn for these difficult emotions will ease recovery far more than if one is ignorant about these things.

-The Solace Difference:
+The Solace Difference

 Why Choose Us?

-Our values make us the best addiction treatment facility
+Our values make us the best addiction treatment facility in the region.

 Trust